ZEUS-03/ZEUS-03/README.md

 ### :smiley_cat: About me:
 - I’m a *Front-end Developer* with strong programming and coding skills.
-- Currently working as a **Software Trainee** in Sarvika Technology and a student at Suresh Gyan Vihar University.
+- Currently working as a **Software Engineer** in Sarvika Technology.
 - reach me at *futuristic.gautam@gmail.com*

 ⚡**Fun fact:** *Code is like humor.
 When you have to explain it, it’s bad.*